• General Questions

 We love all animals, but pets, emotional support animals, and other animals that have not been trained to perform specific acts directly related to an individual’s disability are not allowed into our libraries.
 Service animals are always welcome in our libraries.

-The information below is a summary of our fines and fees.
-Please see our Policies page for the full text of our Borrowing Policy.
+The following information is a summary of our fines and fees.
+Please check our Policies page for the full text of our Borrowing Policy.

-• Online by credit card by logging into your account in the basic catalog.
+• Online: Online by credit card by logging into your account in the basic catalog.

-• Mail a check to our finance office.
+• By Mail: Mail a check to our finance office.
 Please include your library card number beginning with 21157 on the check.
-You may also bring a check to your local Library instead of mailing.
+You may also bring a check to your local library instead of mailing.

 Mail to: